thunder/thunder-distribution/docs/README.md

 And if you like to chat, join our Slack team at [thunder.org/slack](http://www.thunder.org/slack).

-## How to reach the Thunder Core Team?
+## How to reach the Thunder Core Team

 We would love to hear about your plans for using Thunder, your feature requests, your potential needs, and your contributions to Thunder and the Community.
 Follow the @ThunderCoreTeam